chilezdengr/Feed-Reader-Testing-App/README.md

 ## Getting Started
-To get started, download the zipped folder:
+To get started, Clone the repository `git@github.com:chilezdengr/Feed-Reader-Testing-App.git`

+ Or download the zipped folder:

 * Unbundle the files on your local machine
 * All files are to be located in one folder
 * Run the `index.html` file on the browser

-All tests should be passed without failure
+All tests containing 7 specs should be passed without failure

 ## Navigating the Webpage